krasserm/perceiver-io/README.md

 ### Dataset preprocessing

-Although data modules automatically download and preprocess datasets if needed, it is recommended to preprocess at least IMDb and WikiText prior to training:
+Although data modules automatically download and preprocess datasets if needed, it is usually faster if you preprocess datasets prior to training:

 ```shell
 python -m perceiver.scripts.text.preproc imdb \